Avimitin/nvim/README.md

 ## Features

 - Really fast!
-Start up in only 50ms!
+Start up in only 43ms!
+(See the bottom of the doc for the data)
 - LSP support
 - Completion like VSCode
 - Tree file manager